 Simply put, certain foods trigger mechanisms in the body that lead to the production of proinflammatory mediators like cytokines and prostaglandins.
 The resulting inflammation may contribute to a variety of conditions including acne.

 If you have a food allergy, sensitivity or intolerance, you should add the offending ingredient(s) to your list of acne-causing foods to avoid.

 After reviewing the list of acne-causing foods above, you may realize that many of them are staples in your diet.
-If this is the case, you should start taking steps to improve your diet.
-Doing so will help lower inflammation, combat stress and reduce your acne.
+If this is the case, you may start taking steps to improve your diet.
+Doing so may help lower inflammation, combat stress and reduce your acne.